 Cruz was born in Canada to an American mother and a Cuban father.
 His parents were working in the oil business there.
-(This will be addressed later on.)
-Cruz's father did not become a US citizen until 2005.
-So though he has made trips to Iowa and the media seems to be watching him quite closely, does he even meet the qualifications of being a natural born citizen?
+Cruz's father did not become a U.S. citizen until 2005.
+So though he has made trips to Iowa and the media seems to be watching him quite closely, does he even meet the qualifications of being a natural-born citizen?

-Section 1 of the 14th Amendment to the US Constitution states, "All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.
+Section 1 of the 14th Amendment to the U.S. Constitution states, "All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.
 No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."

-This still only leaves a very vague definition for what constitutes a natural born citizen.
+This still only leaves a very vague definition for what constitutes a natural-born citizen.
 So now we look toward Section 5 of the 14th Amendment which states, "The Congress shall have power to enforce, by appropriate legislation, the provisions of this article."

 "At common law, with the nomenclature of which the framers of the Constitution were familiar, it was never doubted that all children born in a country of parents who were its citizens became themselves, upon their birth, citizens also.
 These were natives or natural-born citizens, as distinguished from aliens or foreigners.
 Some authorities go further and include as citizens children born within the jurisdiction without reference to the citizenship of their parents." - Minor v.
 Happersett

 - Anyone born inside the United States.
 The person must be "subject to the jurisdiction" of the United States.
 (This would exempt the child of a diplomat, for example, from this provision.)